Zipstack/llmwhisperer-js-client/docs/documentation.md

 - `registerWebhook`: Registers a webhook URL for receiving whisper results.
 - `getWebhookDetails`: Retrieves the details of a registered webhook.

+## Helper Methods

+- `getHighlightRect`: Given the line metadata and the line number, this function returns the bounding box of the line

 ## Error Handling

 Errors are handled by the LLMWhispererClientException class.
 This class extends the built-in Error class and adds a `statusCode` property.